PainFu11y/StegoApp/README.md

 All required dependencies

-A minimal embedded JRE tailored for this app
+A minimal embedded JRE tailored for this app.